Best LED Cattle Shed Lighting for Healthy and Productive Cows

 (Source: Group Standard for Technical Specifications of Cattle Shed Lighting)

-3.1.2 Scotoperiod essential: Drives immune function, reproductive hormones, and health recovery.
+• Scotoperiod: Supports immune function, reproductive hormones, and recovery

-Light → Eye → Hypothalamus → Melatonin suppression → Regulates:
+Light → Eye → Hypothalamus → Melatonin suppression, impacting:

 Livestock Light T21